RizkyAlfiansyah/spk-sekolah-adiwiyata/readme.rst

 ###################
-Contact Me Fot the Database
+Contact Me For the Database
 ###################